TylerRockwell/TylerRockwell.github.io/_posts/2016-01-15-ongoing-sb-progress.md

 Each entry should be relatively short, but important topics may expand out into their own posts.
 We'll see.

+## February 11, 2016

+### What did you learn yesterday?

+The bookstore is now feature complete.
+The most popular sort was easier than I anticipated.
+All I did was put the relationship between `OrderItems` and `Books` back in place (I had previously removed it, thinking it was not needed).
+To get the times sold for each book, I just iterated through the books' `order_items` and sum the quantity of each.
+To sort by most popular, looks something like this:
+`all.includes(:order_items).sort_by(&:times_sold).reverse!`.
+Not nearly as bad as I expected, and the `includes` keeps the database overhead low.

+I got a brief intro to services yesterday as well.
+Annie is supposed to talk about them more with me today.

+### What are you going to do today?

+Today I'm going to refactor some areas of the Bookstore and add some polish to it.
+There are areas where currency isn't formatted properly, addresses are shown as objects rather than the data they contain, etc...
+There is also some code that could just be written better and relocated to make the app cleaner.
+So, most of my day will likely involve addressing these things.

+### What do you expect to learn?

+I expect to learn about creating and implementing a service to handle behavior that doesn't quite fit into a model, view, or controller.
+The most obvious example in my app being the checkout process.
+The other things I need to do today are things that I know how to do but haven't prioritized because they take time.
+Now that the app is feature complete, I can take time to work on those things.

 ## February 10, 2016

 ### What did you learn yesterday?